 - Joseph Fink co-founded the publishing company Commonplace Books, and created Welcome to Night Vale.
 He is a writer and an editor, putting together several publications such as What It Means To Be A Grown-Up and The Untold Stories Of H.P.
 Lovecraft, and has also contributed articles to Something Awful.
 Fink used to live in California and now lives in Brooklyn, and has a Twitter feed.
 He also does the announcements at the beginning of the episodes.
 Additionally, as a running gag, whenever other people do the announcements, they pretend to be him, insisting that they are “the ‘real’ Joseph Fink”.

 - Cecil Baldwin, voice of “Cecil Gershwin Palmer”, is a stage actor, performer and director, currently living in New York City.
-(Here are his official Twitter and Facebook pages.)
+(His twitter feed is here.)
 Baldwin has acted in several commercials, including one for Taco Bell, and has done a great deal of stage acting.
 He has performed in Too Much Light Makes The Baby Go Blind with The New York Neo Futurists.
 He also narrated the audio book for The Fall of the Hotel Dumort of the popular young adult series The Bane Chronicles, by Cassandra Clare and Maureen Johnson.